JonPSmith/EfCore.GenericBizRunner/V3UpgradeGuide.md

 Version 3 (V3) of [EfCore.GenericBizRunner](https://github.com/JonPSmith/EfCore.GenericBizRunner) changes (improves) the way it configures [AutoMapper](https://automapper.org/), plus adds a number of other useful improvements.
 The problem is this could break any code you wrote to work with version 2 (V2) of the library.
 This page tells you what has changed and tells you what to do if you upgrade and get compile errors.

 **NOTE: If you change over from V2 to V3 and get the code compile, then your code should work as it did before.
-There isn't any changes to what it does, just how it is implemented inside.**
+There isn't any changes to what GenericBizRunner does, just how it is implemented inside.**

 ## Motivation for these changes